· Updated · Onboarding

 • Calendar availability rules, blackout dates, and who owns confirmation and reminder communications.

-• CRM, inbox, or case management system where qualified leads should land after capture.
+• Workflow tool, inbox, or case management system where qualified leads should land after capture.

 • After-hours policy: how leads are handled when automation hands off to a human and no one is immediately available.